Plan and Prepared – Recommendations

 Streamlight 69260 TLR-2 HL High Lumen Rail-Mounted Tactical Light – Uses 2 CR123A batteries.
 Bright as hell and mounts easily to my Glock

 Self-Powered AM/FM/NOAA Weather Radio w/ Flashlight, Solar Power & Cell Phone Charger – Hand crank emergency radio and flash light.
 Is also solar powered and will allow you to recharge your cell phone.

-Cree Ultra Fire flashlight – For only a single AA battery, it puts out around 250 lumens.
+Cree Ultra Fire flashlight – Uses 3 AAA batteries, it puts out around 250 lumens.
 It clips firmly in my pocket, and it has never accidentally fallen out.
 It is sturdy and well built.
 The power button is “subdued” and I have never accidentally turned it on while still in my pocket.
 My model comes with three different settings, including a “strobe” mode.

 This is one I recommend for anyone wanting a small (weighs about 2.5 oz) but powerful and durable pocket flashlight!
 It is even waterproof.
 This is my EDC flashlight.
 This one costs only about $7

 In addition, I have a Goal Zero solar panel for recharging things like AA batteries in my GHB.
 That would come in quite handy in extended disaster scenarios!